nixus619/nixus619.github.io/src/content/work/APISportsPage.md

 ## Background

-This was my first project using Astro and I just wanted to develop something quick just to get my bearings.
-I chose to pull ESPN API and list games across the 4 major US sports to get familiar with the API for a future project (more on that later)
+I chose to pull ESPN API and list games across the 4 major US sports to get familiar with the API for a future project (more on that later) and, using astro, render them on an easy to read webpage.

 ## The solution